rocket-pool/RPIPs/RPIPs/RPIP-80.md

 - The protocol SHALL be able to request a validator to exit for underperformance (RPIP-73) or withdrawal liquidity (RPIP-71).
 The protocol MAY provide an interface for future protocol contracts to request exits.
 - When a validator is requested to exit, the protocol MUST expose an “exit requested” signal that is observable to the node operator and `requested_eth` SHALL be increased by the expected user capital of that validator.
-- After `no_exit_cooldown` has passed since a request, the validator SHALL no longer be considered requested to exit and can be requested to exit again.
+- After `did_not_exit_cooldown` has passed since a request, the validator SHALL no longer be considered requested to exit and can be requested to exit again.
-- Requesting a validator that is already considered requested to exit SHALL not reset the window or add to `requested_eth`.
+- Requesting a validator that is already considered requested to exit SHALL NOT reset the window or add to `requested_eth`.

 ### Triggering Exits